-Almost all arrangements (98.9%) score below 0.5 on the GODS index, and 65.4% of arrangements have a score of zero.
-Far-reaching sustainably norms that were experimented in just a few model arrangements, such as the 2012 McGill Declaration on Active Space Debris Removal and On-Orbit Satellite Servicing, have not diffused to other arrangements in the governance system.
-Even when we consider non-binding initiatives from organizations that present themselves as environmentally conscious, their GODS score remains remarkably low.15 For instance, 91.3% of all of the European Space Agency's non-binding arrangements score 0.1 or less, despite the agency claiming it is "pioneering an eco-friendly approach" (ESA 2019).16
+Almost all arrangements (98.9%) score below 0.5 on the GODS Index, and 65.4 percent of arrangements have a score of 0.
+Far-reaching sustainably norms that were experimented in just a few model arrangements, such as the

+2012 McGill Declaration on Active Space Debris Removal and On-Orbit Satellite Servicing, have not diffused to other arrangements in the governance system.
+Even when we consider nonbinding initiatives from organizations that present themselves as environmentally conscious, their GODS scores remain remarkably low.14 For instance, 91.3 percent of all the European Space Agency's nonbinding arrangements score 0.1 or less, despite the agency claiming that it is "pioneering an eco-friendly approach" (ESA 2019).15